 What Is Business Class vs. First Class on International Flights?

-Whether embarking on a luxury vacation or meeting with an important business affiliate, there is no doubt that flying business and first class guarantees comfort, convenience and attentive hospitality.
+Whether embarking on a luxury vacation or meeting with an important business affiliate, there is no doubt that flying business class or first class guarantees comfort, convenience and attentive flight attendant hospitality over premium economy or economy class.
 These days, business and first class cabins seldom coexist on domestic flights; however, international flights regularly employ both.
-Though the difference in cabins greatly depends on airlines, routes and even airplane models, first class always supersedes business class on international flights.
+Though the difference in cabins greatly depends on airlines, routes and even airplane models, flying first class always supersede business class seats on international flights.

 On the Ground

 Differences between the two classes begin prior to boarding; pre-flight services for first class passengers often trump business class services.
-Within exclusive airport lounges, such as the classy Emirates lounge found in Dubai International Airport, first class passengers indulge in gourmet meals, top-notch spirits, fine wines served and selected by master sommeliers, a cigar lounge, a dedicated shopping area, private rooms for rest and relaxation, private bathrooms with showers, children's daycare, spa treatments including facials and manicures, entertainment centers, conference rooms, dedicated computer consoles and Wi-Fi -- all complimentary.
-Meanwhile, most airports do house lounges or clubs that provide food and drink as well as work space, Wi-Fi and concierge services to business and first class passengers simultaneously.
-Occasionally, passengers also experience a difference in airport logistics; first class may provide expedient check-in and security services and complimentary limousine pickup.
+Within exclusive first class lounges, such as the classy Emirates lounge found in Dubai International Airport, first class passengers indulge in gourmet meals, caviar, top-notch spirits, fine wines served and selected by master sommeliers, a cigar lounge, a dedicated shopping area, private rooms for rest and relaxation, private bathrooms with showers, amenity kits, children's daycare, spa treatments including facials and manicures, entertainment centers, conference rooms, dedicated computer consoles and Wi-Fi -- all complimentary.
+Meanwhile, most airports do have lounge access for first and business class passengers or clubs that provide food and drink as well as work space, Wi-Fi and concierge services to business and first class passengers simultaneously.
+However the business class lounges often lack some of the more elegant amenities that you only get with the first class experience.
+Passengers also experience a difference in airport perks; first class tickets may provide expedient check-in, priority boarding and security services and complimentary limousine pickup.

 Sit or Sleep

-Without a doubt, first class seating sets the bar for sedentary comfort.
-Aside from outrageous legroom, nearly all modern international first class seats offer 180-degree, lie-flat technology, allowing them to fold out horizontally.
-Business class is witnessing a rise in this type of seating but often provides high-angle reclining seats instead, with reclining angles ranging from 150 to 170 degrees.
+Without a doubt, first class flights set the bar for sedentary comfort.
+Aside from outrageous legroom, nearly all modern international first class seats offer 180-degree, flat bed technology, allowing them to fold out horizontally on long-haul flights.
+Business class flights are witnessing a rise in this type of seating but often provides high-angle reclining seats instead, with reclining angles ranging from 150 to 170 degrees.
 Some of the latest innovations in airplane seating include suite seats in first class that provide passengers a roomy, private enclosure around lie-flat seats.
 On average, first class seat dimensions exceed those of business class by 1 to 2 inches of width and 10 to 30 inches of legroom.

 Not Another B-Movie

-Airlines understand and commiserate the need for entertainment on international travel, especially when flight durations creep into the double-digits.
-Business class cabins typically employ state-of-the-art technology in visual and audio entertainment such as 10- to 13-inch television screens on the back of every seat and brand-name, comfortable headphones; however, some airlines still use neck-craning, shared televisions.
-In contrast, the industry standards in first class are dedicated 15- to 20-inch television screens and complimentary, noise-canceling headphones.
-Additionally, first class offers premium programming such as HBO and Showtime.
+Airlines understand and commiserate the need for entertainment on international travel, especially when those transcontinental flight times creep into the double-digits.
+Business class travel can employ state-of-the-art technology in visual and audio entertainment such as 10- to 13-inch television screens on the back of every seat and brand-name, comfortable headphones; however, some airlines still use neck-craning, shared televisions.
+In contrast, the industry standards in first class travelers enjoy dedicated 15- to 20-inch television screens and complimentary, noise-canceling headphones.
+Additionally, first class services offer premium programming such as HBO and Showtime.
 Airlines usually supply newspapers and magazines in business class and always supply such reading material in first.

 Hand and Foot